owncloud/QA/Server/Test_Plan_OCIS_Smoke_Test.md

 - [ ] add link with name "to_upload" with role "Uploader" with pass and expiration date
 - [ ] open link (can only upload)
 - [ ] upload file (admin can see new file)
-- [ ] change share "for upload" from "Uploader" to "edit"
+- [ ] change share "for upload" from "Uploader" to "editor"
 - [ ] admin add new file to folder "for upload"
 - [ ] refresh link (file exist)
 - [ ] admin change pass (refresh link has to type new pass)